 Instructions

 - Make the crust: Whisk the flour, sugar, and salt together in a medium bowl.
-Using a pastry cutter or a couple forks, cut in the butter until the mixture resembles coarse, pea-sized crumbs.
+Using a pastry cutter or 2 forks, cut in the butter until the mixture resembles coarse pea-sized crumbs.
 Add the water and stir until the flour is moistened.
-Add 1 more Tablespoon of water if the dough seems dry.
-Gently knead the dough a few times on a lightly floured work surface until it all comes together.
-Shape the dough into a ball and flatten it into a thick disk.
-Wrap it in plastic wrap and refrigerate it for at least 1 hour and up to 3 days (or freeze up to 3 months).
+Add 1โ2 more Tablespoons of water if the dough seems dry.
+Turn the dough out onto a lightly floured work surface and, using your hands, work the dough into a ball.
+Flatten it into a thick disc.
+Wrap the dough disc in plastic wrap or parchment paper and refrigerate it for at least 1 hour, and up to 3 days.

-- As the dough chills, prepare the filling: Mix the apples, brown sugar, flour, lemon juice, cinnamon, and nutmeg together in a large bowl.
+- As the dough chills, prepare the filling:ย Mix the apples, brown sugar, flour, lemon juice, cinnamon, and nutmeg together in a large bowl.
 Cover tightly and let sit until the dough is ready.
-I usually cover it and keep in the refrigerator during this time.
+I usually cover it and keep it in the refrigerator during this time.

-- Preheat oven to 375°F (190°C).
-Line a large baking sheet with parchment paper or a silicone baking mat.
-Set aside.
+- Line a large baking sheet with parchment paper or a silicone baking mat.
+Clear some shelf space in your refrigerator because the shaped galette must chill in step 6.
+(See recipe Note below.)

-- Arrange the apples (not the juices) into the center of the dough, leaving a 2-3 inch border all around.
-Gently fold the edges of the dough over the apples, overlapping the dough as necessary.
+- Arrange the apples (and any juices from the bottom of the bowl) into the center of the dough, leaving a 2โ3-inch border all around them.
+You can simply spoon the filling on, or arrange the apple slices in a more deliberate design, such as concentric circles.
+Gently fold the edges of the dough over the filling, overlapping the dough as necessary.
 Press gently to seal the edges.
-Drizzle 3 Tablespoons of salted caramel over the filling (not the crust).
-Brush the crust edges with egg wash and sprinkle the whole thing with walnuts, if using.
+Brush the crust edges generously with egg wash and sprinkle the crust with coarse sugar, if desired.
+If desired, drizzle 3 Tablespoons of salted caramel over the filling (not the crust).

 Notes